saunakdas16/alzheimers-eeg-ml/README.md

 The complete subject-level feature matrix was used as the input for the machine-learning stage.

-The first classification experiment was performed using **Logistic Regression** to distinguish:
+The classification experiments focus on:

 **Alzheimer's disease (AD) vs Cognitively Normal (CN)**

-Participants diagnosed with Frontotemporal Dementia (FTD) were excluded from this binary classification experiment.
+Participants diagnosed with Frontotemporal Dementia (FTD) were excluded from these binary classification experiments.

-### 🧠 Logistic Regression
+### 🧠 Classification Dataset

-Logistic Regression was used as the first machine-learning model because it provides a simple and interpretable baseline for binary classification.

-The model was trained using the five subject-level EEG spectral features:

-- Delta relative power
-- Theta relative power
-- Alpha relative power
-- Beta relative power
-- Gamma relative power

-The classification dataset therefore contained:
+The machine-learning dataset contained:

 **65 participants**